PhaebyBaci/Environment-setup/README.md

 1.Navigated to the ubuntu ISO file from the [official Ubuntu website](https://ubuntu.com/)
 2. Created a new virtual machine in VirtualBox and selected the downloaded ISO file
 3. followed the installation steps required in the virtual machine
-4. The running of ubuntu in the virtual mahine was confirmed
+4. The running of ubuntu in the virtual mahine was confirmed.

 ![screenshot of the ubuntu on the vm](image/Screenshot_of_ubuntu.png)